Isolating Recurring Execution-Dependent Abnormal Patterns on NISQ Quantum Devices: QRisk Methodology

-Because both distributions come from the same noise model with no real hardware involved, any deviation from $R_{\text{null}} = 1.0$ is due entirely to shot noise.
-This gives a null distribution: the range of ratio fluctuations expected when there is no excess hardware noise.
-The threshold is the 2-sigma upper bound of this null distribution minus 1.0: $\tau = \overline{R_{\text{null}}} + 2\,\sigma(R_{\text{null}}) - 1.0$.
-Only ratio drops exceeding $\tau$ are treated as evidence of excess hardware noise.
-If the full circuit's baseline ratio satisfies $R(C) \leq 1.0 + \tau$, the noise model already explains the hardware behavior within shot noise, and the algorithm returns an empty result without running DDMin.

-\paragraph{Guarding against small-denominator instability.} As DDMin removes segments, the circuit becomes shorter and the noise model predicts less total error, so the denominator $\mathrm{TVD}(\text{ideal}, \text{noisy})$ shrinks.
-When the denominator approaches the level of pure shot noise, small random fluctuations in the denominator cause large swings in the ratio, making the oracle unreliable.
-We set a floor using the same calibration runs from threshold calibration: $\mathrm{TVD}_{\min} = 2 \times \overline{\mathrm{TVD}(\text{noisy}_1, \text{noisy}_2)}$.
-The quantity $\mathrm{TVD}(\text{noisy}_1, \text{noisy}_2)$ measures the variation between two independent samples from the same noise model, which is pure shot noise (approximately 0.006 at 8{,}192 shots).
-Any denominator below twice this level no longer carries a meaningful signal.
-DDMin skips reduction steps where the denominator falls below this floor.

-DDMin maintains a candidate set of segments and a partition count $n$.
-It narrows the set when removing a group causes $R$ to drop, or when removing the complement causes $R$ to drop.
-It also narrows to a group when that group alone preserves the elevated ratio.
-Algorithm~\ref{alg:ddmin} gives the full procedure.
+\textbf{Adapted DDMin loop.} DDMin maintains a candidate set of segments and partition count $n$.
+It narrows candidate set when removing a group causes the discrepancy ratio $R$ to drop, or when removing the complement causes $R$ to drop.
+It narrows to a single group when that group alone preserves the elevated ratio.
+The search terminates when the partition count exceeds a configurable maximum.
+Algorithm~\ref{alg:ddmin} gives full procedure.

-\paragraph{Running example: localizing the pattern in grover algorithm.} The 151-operation Grover circuit spans 107 moments and is partitioned into approximately 36 segments of 3 moments each.
-The oracle first measures the full circuit's baseline ratio: $R(C) = 1.3$, which exceeds the calibrated threshold ($1.0 + \tau$), confirming the presence of excess hardware noise.

-DDMin begins by splitting the 36 segments into two halves and removing the first half.
-If the ratio of the remaining circuit stays high, the abnormal segments lie in the second half, and the first half is discarded.
-The algorithm repeats this binary search, progressively narrowing the candidate set.
-At each step, the oracle runs an ideal simulation, a noisy simulation, and a hardware execution on the reduced circuit to recompute $R$.

-After several narrowing rounds, DDMin converges to a single segment covering moments 14--16 (4 operations).
-Removing this segment causes the ratio to drop close to 1.0; keeping it preserves the elevated ratio.
-The segment is exactly the 4-gate pattern shown in Section~\ref{sec:motivating}.
-Moment~14 contains two parallel single-qubit gates on qubits 107 and 108, moment~15 contains one rotation on qubit~107, and moment~16 contains the two-qubit gate between them.